zestia/ember-async-tooltips/README.md

 ### Example

-When the tooltipper component is hovered over, and any loading that needs to take place has finished, then the tooltip component will be rendered in a place of your chosing in the DOM.
+When the tooltipper is hovered over, and any loading that needs to take place has finished, then the tooltip will be rendered in a place of your chosing in the DOM.

 ```handlebars
 <ToolTipper @tooltip={{component "tooltip"}}>